 Students enroll in community colleges for a variety of reasons.
 Some are interested in professional and technical degree programs, whereas others are interested in completing the general education and prerequisite courses required to transfer to a four-year college.
-If you are of the latter camp, it’s important to explore the resources available as you consider transferring to a new school.
+If you are in the latter camp, it’s important to explore the resources available as you consider transferring to a new school.

 Community colleges offer support services designed to ensure that students are successful, both academically and socially.
 In addition to tutoring and academic and career counseling services, some offer special programs and advising for first-generation and nontraditional students.
 Orientation programs connect new students with faculty and staff mentors, educate students about college resources, enhance skills required for academic success, and help students acclimate to the new college culture.
 Interdisciplinary and foundation courses cultivate the academic framework for advanced studies in higher education or professional formation by developing students’ intellectual skills and abilities, critical and analytical thinking, and cultural and global awareness.
 Every course you take is relevant to shaping and affirming your educational goals, professional ambitions, and place in the world.
-Below are all the resources you should take advantage of and the steps you should take to plan your transferring journey.
+Below are all the resources you should take advantage of and the steps you should take to plan your transfer journey.

 Meet with an advisor